 7.)
 Amplifier relay or amplifier control line current is conservatively rated at one ampere, making it the best on the market for high voltage or higher current relay systems.

 8.)
 This relay buffer has virtually zero latency when compared to relay transfer times.
 This makes it superior to buffers using mechanical relays for hot switching.

 This board is designed to fit inside all popular amplifiers, although it can be boxed and used externally.

 Basic URB-1 relay interface buffer $34 (specify amplifier) plus postage Order now

 SB200/Collins 30L-1 use

-Aside from the unique board required in the FL2100/Collins 30L-1, and Heathkit SB-200, I highly recommend adding an installation kit that includes wires, (2) GDT tubes, new grid bypass capacitors, and a Zener bias diode.
+Aside from the unique board required in the FL2100/Collins 30L-1, and Heathkit SB-200, I highly recommend adding an installation kit that includes wires, (2) 230Vdc GDT tubes, new grid bypass capacitors, and a Zener bias diode.
 This kit will improve the performance, safety, and reliability.
-This kit only adds $20 to the cost, no change in shipping fees.
+Additionally it reduces over-the-air IMD.
+This kit only adds $20 to the cost with no change in shipping fees.